Greek contributions to the Islamic world: Byzantine art

+The famous scholar Abu Ya'la ibn al-Farra' observed that the Byzantines "relinquished warfare to become a settled people, Landowners who raise sheep cows and horses.
+But above all they are craftsmen."

+The high value placed on Byzantine Brocades in the Islamic world is attested to in al-Tha'alibi's book "Laṭāʼif al-maʻārif" in which Abu Dulaf al-Khazraji prays for godsends, including Byzantine Brocades.
+The theologian al-Jahiz says that "In the Domains of construction, carpentry, craftsmanship, and turnery, the Byzantines have no equal."

 Greek astronomy

 Greek astronomy is astronomy written in the Greek language in classical antiquity.
 Greek astronomy is understood to include the ancient Greek, Hellenistic, Greco-Roman, and Late Antiquity eras.
 It is not limited geographically to Greece or to ethnic Greeks, as the Greek language had become the language of scholarship throughout the Hellenistic world following the conquests of Alexander.
 This phase of Greek astronomy is also known as Hellenistic astronomy, while the pre-Hellenistic phase is known as Classical Greek astronomy.
 During the Hellenistic and Roman periods, much of the Greek and non-Greek astronomers working in the Greek tradition studied at the Musaeum and the Library of Alexandria in Ptolemaic Egypt.

 The development of astronomy by the Greek and Hellenistic astronomers is considered by historians to be a major phase in the history of astronomy.
 Greek astronomy is characterized from the start by seeking a rational, physical explanation for celestial phenomena.
 Most of the constellations of the northern hemisphere derive from Greek astronomy, as are the names of all planets and moons and all stars in the Bayer designation.
 It was influenced by Babylonian and, to a lesser extent, Egyptian astronomy; in turn, it influenced Indian, Arabic-Islamic and Western European astronomy.

 Many of the proper names for individual stars within the constellations are Arabic (modern designation is the Bayer designation by the German Johann Bayer from 1603, it is a stellar designation in which a specific star is identified by a Greek letter, followed by the genitive form of its parent constellation's Latin name.
 The original list of Bayer designations contained 1,564 stars), before the Arabian names, there were Greek names of the stars.